mixmesh/mixmesh/INSTALL.md

 ### set hardware

-Edit the configuration created above and change the hardare from 'none' to 'pimesh'
+Edit the configuration created above and change the hardware from 'none' to 'pimesh'

 	"system": { ... "hardware": "pimesh" }